AdaCore/git-hooks/README.md

 * **`hooks.allow-non-fast-forward`** [list]:

-  A list of regular expressions matching branch names (NOT reference names; therefore `master`, not ~~`refs/heads/master`~~).
+  A list of regular expressions matching reference names.

-  By default, non-fast-forward updates are only allowed on 'topic' branches (ie branches whose name start with `topic/`.
-This option allows us to extend the list of branches where non-fast-forward updates are allowed.
+  By default, non-fast-forward updates are only allowed on 'topic' branches (ie references whose name start with `refs/heads/topic/`).
+  This option allows us to extend the list of references where non-fast-forward updates are allowed.

 * **`hooks.allow-lightweight-tag`** (default value: **false**):